rtmigo/stack_blur_dart/README.md

 }
 ```

-Flutter has the same RGBA pixel buffers.
+Flutter images have the same RGBA pixel buffer.
 You can [get it in a rather non-obvious
 way](https://stackoverflow.com/a/60297917) through `ImageStreamListener`.

 ``` dart